| Constructing and Installing

 the clutter at the stem head to a minimum, good looks and the ramifications

 of cantilevering a platform too far out.
+I studied platforms on many

 different boats, getting ideas as I went along.
 I saw some really nice